Neon:PrairieLand

 Anyway, he then moved on to recount the conversation that followed between them and me.
 This was very hard to listen to because he was selective in what he retold and even dishonest about some of the things he chose to share.
 A lot of it was a twisted narrative.

 From my perspective, we talked.
-I got to share how detrimental my mother-in-law's email(s) and their critical nature had been over the years.
+I got to share how detrimental my mother-in-law's email(s) and critical nature had been over the years.
 How their lack of support really hurt our small family.
 Their constant obsession with our material prosperity.
-Blah blah blah, you get my drift.
+Blah, blah, blah, you get my drift.

-Yes, every time we pray, we hope this will be when things will change for the better.
-Obviously, after listening to this sermon – we were wrong.
+Yes, every time we pray, we hope things will change for the better.
+Obviously, after listening to this sermon, we were wrong.
 Again.

 In his recap of this event, I found it very hypocritical and devastating that he talked about me believing a lie, believing/following the dark side (Am I in Star Wars now?).

-Really, God could have given Jen and me a booming audible voice from Heaven with a command to act the way we did – and still, my inlaws would cry afoul and spiritually tear us down.
+Really, God could have given us a booming audible voice from Heaven with a command to act the way we did – and still, my in-laws would cry afoul and spiritually tear us down like in the sermon.

 Again, this is another good example of their spiritual superiority complex and spiritual deafness.
 More of their chest-thumping Pharisaism.

-And now you go and do the same thing in a sermon...
+And now you go and do the same thing in a sermon.
 You were quick to point out the lies that I believe.
-Still, you forgot to tell people who the mouthpiece was that repeatedly spoke them over me, over our family.
+Still, you forgot to tell people who the mouthpiece was that repeatedly spoke them over me and over our family.

 Actually, this sermon was worse than the email.
 The email, at least, was private.
 My father-in-law, wanting to elicit both sympathy and adulation through his twisted narrative, did it in a public venue.
 A church.

-Finally, the absence of what I actually said in his recollection is quite telling.
+Finally, the absence of what was actually said (and what happened afterwards) was quite telling.

-Oh course, he wouldn't dare share those facts with the congregation that day – especially as it didn't aid in the narrative that he was trying to peddle.
+Of course, he wouldn't dare share those facts with the congregation, especially as it didn't help support the narrative he was trying to peddle.

-It's basically the justification of their sin by its omission.
+This whole scenario is basically the justification of their sin by its omission.
 By ignoring it.
 By minimizing it.
-Often it's blame-shifted onto us to hide their sin.
+Often, it's blame-shifted onto us to hide their sin.
 Obfuscation of the truth in an attempt to “keep up appearances.”
 Acting like the consummate politicians who spin-doctor the details, or they just outright lie.

-Again, to make themselves look spiritually great and garner praise and influence.
-Fabricating the narrative to suit their own agenda.
-Very politician-like... treading on your own family to get ahead.,,,
+Again, to make themselves look spiritually great and garner praise and influence, they fabricate the narrative to suit their own agenda.
+This is very politician-like—treading on your own family to get ahead.

 Over the years, I have pretty much given my father-in-law a “free pass” for a lot of the hurt that has been done to us.
 We have always assumed that my mother-in-law was the vocal and seemingly opinionated one who wrote all the letters.